 People who have schizophrenia have significant difficulty interpreting the world around them; they struggle with distinguishing between what is real and what is not real.
 Schizophrenia causes those suffering from it to lack the ability to think clearly, to properly manage emotions, or to make appropriate decisions.
 The severity of schizophrenia symptoms will vary from person to person, but all have the potential to cause significant distress and impairment in a person’s ability to function on a daily basis.
 While these symptoms will have to continuously be managed throughout one’s lifetime, by receiving the proper medication and treatment, people with schizophrenia are capable of leading happy and productive lives.

 At Oasis Behavioral Health, we have many years of experience working with adolescents and adults who suffer from mental health disorders, including schizophrenia.
 We understand the unique challenges that living a life with schizophrenia can impose upon a person and so we aim to identify and treat the specific needs of each individual patient.
-Through our acute psychiatric hospital and our residential treatment center, we are able to serve the needs of our patients in a safe, confidential, and secure environment.
+Through our acute psychiatric hospital we are able to serve the needs of our patients in a safe, confidential, and secure environment.
 Our hospital for Schizophrenia is newly renovated, allowing us to proudly offer clean, modern surroundings for our patients as they work towards achieving successful recovery.
 At Oasis Behavioral Health, we want to instill a sense of hope, purpose, and optimism in each and every patient who comes to us for treatment.
 We are here to help.

 Helping a loved one get treatment for schizophrenia